PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 13:11:26
+Last updated: 2024-04-02 13:13:29
-Random Quote: The young man knows the rules, but the old man knows the exceptions. - Oliver Wendell Holmes Jr.
+Random Quote: Instead of saying that man is the creature of circumstance, it would be nearer the mark to say that man is the architect of circumstance. - Thomas Carlyle